-Bellemore restaurant review - Chicago, USA
+Bellemore restaurant - Chicago, USA

 Chicago continues its impressive restaurant boom.
 But what is perhaps most impressive about this rash of new venues is how much space they’re offering diners.
 To wit: Bellemore, local hospitality group Boka’s latest, occupies a 6,000-sq-ft sprawl in the West Loop, and every inch of it is dedicated to a manor house fantasy unlike anything else you’ll see in the Windy City.